openstack/cinder/doc/source/contributor/gerrit.rst

 Gerrit is a complete replacement for Github pull requests. `All Github pull requests to the Cinder repository will be ignored`.

+See `Quick Reference`_ for information on quick reference for developers.
-See `Gerrit Workflow Quick Reference`_ for information about how to get started using Gerrit.
-See `Development Workflow`_ for more detailed documentation on how to work with Gerrit.
+See `Getting Started`_ for information on how to get started using Gerrit.
+See `Development Workflow`_ for more detailed information on how to work with Gerrit.

 Targeting Milestones
 --------------------